HCL-TECH-SOFTWARE/connections-doc/v8-cr1/admin/admin/r_admin_common_props_edit-xml.md

 ## Manually changing properties { .section}

-The following properties are stored in the LotusConnections-config.xml file but you cannot edit them by using the wsadmin updateConfig command.
+The following properties are stored in the LotusConnections-config.xml file but you cannot edit them by using the wsadmin `updateConfig` command.
 Instead, you must check out the configuration file and edit the property in a text editor.

-Use the wsadmin LCConfigService.checkOutConfig command to check out the file.
-When you finish editing the file, check it in by using the LCConfigService.checkInConfig command. the file is validated and you are notified if an error is found.
+Use the wsadmin `LCConfigService.checkOutConfig` command to check out the file.
+When you finish editing the file, check it in by using the `LCConfigService.checkInConfig` command. the file is validated and you are notified if an error is found.

-acf\_config\_file
+**acf\_config\_file**

-:   For some applications, you can customize the configuration file that is used by the active content filter.
+For some applications, you can customize the configuration file that is used by the active content filter.
 To do so, you must manually edit the acf\_config\_file attribute of the <sloc:serviceReference\> element that represents the application.
 For more information, see the *Configuring the active content filter for Blogs, Wikis, and Forums* or *Configuring the active content filter for Activities, Communities, and Bookmarks* topics.

-connections.blogs.feed.return401\_fornopermission\_toviewblog
+**connections.blogs.feed.return401\_fornopermission\_toviewblog**

-:   connections.blogs.lastModifierDisabled
+**connections.blogs.lastModifierDisabled**

-:   connections.blogs.onlymembercanvote
+**connections.blogs.onlymembercanvote**

-:   -   Virus scanning properties:
+-   Virus scanning properties:

     ```
     <!--